sinh-x/nvim-config/README.md

 distribution becomes less important, allowing you to focus on what truly
 matters: coding and getting work done.

+## Overview of the setup

+The goal of this setup is to provide a robust environment for R programming.
+It includes the following features:

+- Treesitter compatibility with R language support.
+- Neonvim fully setupwith auto-completion, linting, and formatting capabilities.

+These are the primary features, in addition to others already incorporated in LazyVim.
+You're welcome to clone and experiment with this setup for your own use.

 ## LazyVim

 LazyVim is a starter template that I'm currently using.
 You can find more